LTLA/gesel.js/README.md

 That said, some applications may prefer to download all the data up-front rather than performing range requests for each query.
 This may be more performant for batch processing where repeated range requests would unnecessarily increase network activity.
-In those cases, we provide functions like `fetchGenesForAllSets()` to trigger an initial download.
+In those cases, we provide functions like `fetchGenesForAllSets()` and options like `forceDownload = true` to trigger a full download of the relevant asset on first use.
 Subsequent calls to related functions like `fetchGenesForSet()` will then re-use this data and skip range requests.

 **gesel** will automatically cache responses in memory to reduce network traffic across the lifetime of a single session.